qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 which may only ever be dereferenced as part a runtime function implementation.
-In general, the QIR specification distinguishes between two kinds of pointers for representing a qubit or result value, as explained in more detail [here](../Execution.md), and either one, thought not both, may be used throughout a bitcode file.
+In general, the QIR specification distinguishes between two kinds of pointers for representing a qubit or result value, as explained in more detail [here](../Execution.md), and either one, though not both, may be used throughout a bitcode file.
 A [module flag](#module-flags-metadata) in the bitcode indicates which kinds of pointers are used to represent qubits and result values.

 The first kind of pointer points to a valid memory location that is managed dynamically during program execution, meaning the necessary memory is allocated